oktadev/okta-blog/_source/_posts/2022-04-21-jhipster-k8s-azure.md

 If you have never had an Azure account before, you can create a new one that will allow free-tier access and has $200 credit allocated to it.
 This is more than enough to finish this tutorial.
 However, the credit does expire after 30 days.
 If you do not have credit left or your credit has expired, this tutorial should only cost a few dollars **if you stop and start the AKS cluster when you are not working on it** You can keep an eye on your costs using the cost explorer in the Azure portal and set alerts if you are concerned about it.

-## Modifying the Generated JHipster Microservice Project for Azure and Cosmos DB
+## Modifying the generated JHipster microservice project for Azure and Cosmos DB

 This project is based on two of Matt Raible's tutorials: *[Reactive Java Microservices with Spring Boot and JHipster](https://developer.okta.com/blog/2021/01/20/reactive-java-microservices)* and *[Kubernetes to the Cloud with Spring Boot and JHipster](https://developer.okta.com/blog/2021/06/01/kubernetes-spring-boot-jhipster)*.
 In these tutorials, he builds a reactive Java microservice and shows how to deploy it to Google Cloud (GCP).
 I have modified the project to work with Azure and Cosmos DB.